-As the first female action lead, Ripley was previously billed as the underdog, and that was how we perceived her until she outlived the crew of Nostromo to defeat the seemingly impervious.
-After Ripley returns to Earth she is still the underdog in the eyes of the rest of the cast because the events of Alien left no witnesses, and the Ripley who grew to conquer exists only in our memory.
+As arguably the first female action lead — though Pam Grier’s Foxy Brown can lay claim to that title on a less mainstream level — Ripley was previously billed as the underdog, and that was how we perceived her until she outlived the crew of Nostromo to defeat the seemingly impervious.
+After Ripley returns to Earth she is still the underdog in the eyes of our cast because the events of Alien left no witnesses, and the Ripley who grew to conquer exists only in our memory.
 It is this intimacy that allows Cameron to step on the gas without having to put too much emphasis on characterisation.
-There is a love interest built on a mutual respect, but even Michael Biehn’s Corporal Hicks is light on development, with a supporting cast who are paper thin at best.
+Even with the added meat of the equally superb Director’s Cut, this is a smash-mouth affair almost from the get-go.
+Our characters barely have a chance to interact before their very lives are thrown into jeopardy, and even before then Ripley is strictly an outsider in the realm of macho marines, a reluctant hero who appears to be out of her depth.
+There is a love interest built on a mutual respect, but even Michael Biehn’s Corporal Hicks is light on development, with a supporting cast who barely have time to breathe.

 Ripley – You know, Burke, I don’t know which species is worse.
 You don’t see them fucking each other over for a goddamn percentage.

+The ace in question is juvenile stowaway Newt, a somewhat dressy, commercial embellishment who forms the basis of the movie’s strongest narrative, her relationship with Ripley drawing parallels of motherhood between our heroine and the xenomorph queen.
+For much of the movie, the xenomorph are cheaply throwaway, their indestructibility sacrificed as aliens explode from every conceivable nook, and though a hive mentality and evolving tactics on both sides create the kind of palpable tension that pays due homage to Scott’s innovative masterpiece, a bigger test is needed as the movie nears its finale.
 That test comes in the form of our egg-laying queen, who looks as impressive today as she did more than thirty years ago.
-Part of the movie’s durability is its refusal to look dated—particularly the alien species itself, which is still arguably the most terrifying creation in all of cinema.
-Thanks to wonderful costumes, frenetic editing, and the kind of authentic set-design that maintains your suspension of disbelief, the movie hasn’t aged one iota, and in many ways looks superior to later CGI efforts due to its physical tangibility (just imagine how dated this movie would look if it featured early CGI).
+Part of the movie’s durability is its refusal to look dated — particularly the alien species itself, which remains arguably the most terrifying monster in all of cinema.
+Thanks to wonderful costumes, frenetic editing, and the kind of authentic set-design that maintains our suspension of disbelief, the movie hasn’t aged one iota, and in many ways looks superior to later CGI efforts due to its physical tangibility (just imagine how dated this movie would look if it featured early CGI).
 But even if CGI had never existed, H.R.
 Giger’s most famous creation was head-and-shoulders above the majority of creature designs.
 The Thing came close, but what else even rivals the xenomorph?
 Remember those aliens from Independence Day?
 No, me neither.
 But go back and take a look at them.
 They were designed a decade after Aliens and look positively cutesy by comparison.

 Ripley – [when the alien queen threatens Newt] Get away from her, you bitch!

 By the mid-1980s, Hollywood was all about bigger is better, which in itself is a precarious philosophy for producing a quality sequel, particularly for something as patient and as exquisitely paced as Alien.
-The original Ripley was an innovative and groundbreaking character, a ’70s woman heading for the newly chauvinistic ’80s.
-Cameron was clearly aware of the dulling of the women’s liberation movement, and Aliens takes our resourceful heroine and transforms her into a badass to rival the Stallones and Schwarzeneggers, a sagacious character who deflects the belittling war cries of her condescending allies with a wry smirk.
-This ‘take no prisoners’ persona is best exemplified by the movie’s iconic power loader, an extension of Ripley’s courage that allows her to challenge the xenomorph queen head-on in a familiar yet distinctly ’80s face-off.
-So subtle was Ridley Scott’s original vision that less was definitely more, and though similar in nature in its climax, after almost two hours of breathless action, Aliens ups the ante in a way that set it apart, while adhering to the blockbuster action trend of the period.
+The original Ripley was an innovative and groundbreaking character, a ’70s woman and product of the Women’s Liberation Movement heading for the newly chauvinistic ’80s.
+Aliens takes our resourceful heroine and transforms her into a bad ass to rival the Stallones and Schwarzeneggers, a sagacious character who deflects the belittling war cries of her condescending allies with a wry smirk and ultimately wins their reverence.
+The iconic power loader is merely an extension of her ‘take no prisoners’ persona, exemplifying her battle-hardened evolution and proving that, as a woman in a male-dominated arena, she can go toe-to-toe with the best of them, and as a sequel that matches the expectations of its predecessor, Aliens is no different.

-Whenever a discussion about those rare sequels that live up to, or arguably surpass their antecedents arises, Aliens is always right up there with the most popular choices, and it’s easy to see why.
-What makes it such a winning sequel is its ability to both retain and alter, maintaining the kind of palpable tension which defined the original, while upping the pace and tempo to deliver an altogether different experience.
+Whenever a discussion about those rare sequels that live up to, or arguably surpass their antecedents arises, Aliens is right up there with the most discussed, and it’s easy to see why.
+What makes it such a winning sequel is its ability to both retain and alter, maintaining the kind of palpable tension which defined the original while upping the pace and tempo to deliver an altogether different experience.
 Cameron was astute enough to retain the fundamentals, particularity the isolation of space, which is key to the xenomorph’s power.
-He also focuses on the movie’s two biggest draws – Ripley and the Xenomorph – and exploits an audience who are in the know, essentially making us the heroine’s biggest and most loyal ally.
-In doing so he puts us with her every step of the way.
-We’re cautious as she is, suspicious when the chance arises and hellbent on exterminating cinema’s most remorseless species by any means necessary.
+He also focuses on the movie’s two biggest draws — Ripley and the xenomorph — and exploits an audience who are in the know, essentially making us the heroine’s biggest and most loyal ally.
+In doing so he puts us with Ripley every step of the way.
+We’re cautious as she is, suspicious when called for, and hellbent on exterminating cinema’s most remorseless species by any means necessary.

 And so for the burning question: which is better, the seminal, atmospheric Alien or its balls-to-the-wall successor?
 Personally, I couldn’t choose between the two, but the fact there is even a debate speaks volumes about arguably the greatest sequel ever conceived.